-Prerequisite: None | Lecture 3 hours Course is a survey of the fundamental questions about self, society, and universe.
-Primary focus is on theories of reality, theories of knowledge, philosophy of religion, and philosophy of death.
+Prerequisite: None | Lecture 3 hours A survey of the fundamental questions about self, society, and the universe.
+Primary focus is on issues in metaphysics, theories of knowledge, moral theory, and philosophy of religion.

 5 CRITICAL THINKING (UC:CSU) 3 UNITS & COMPOSITION